JuanPabloDiaz/platzi/2022/manipulacionArraysJs/readme.md

 <div id="top"></div>

-# HTML and CSS Definitive Course
+# Introduction to React.js Course

-This repo is part of a Platzi course called: "[Curso Práctico de HTML y CSS](https://platzi.com/cursos/html-practico/)".
-Now that I completed the **HTML and CSS Definitive Course** and I refreshed my knowledge on HTML and CSS.
-I am ready for this practical course.
-Creating pages using what I had learned on the other class.
+This repo is part of a Platzi course called: "[Curso de Introducción a React.js](https://platzi.com/cursos/react/)".

-I also reinforce concepts such as positioning, box model, Display types, selectors such as classes, IDS, Flexbox and Grid.
+I learned React.js, the most popular JavaScript library for building interactive web applications!
+Worked with components, properties, state and effects.
+Store my data in Local Storage, implement React Context to communicate components, and teleport components with React Portals.

 ## Challenge 🎲

-I developed some projects but the most challenging was to **clone the Google page**.
+I created my first web project with React.

 <!-- BUILD WITH -->

 ### Built With 🔑